zakwarsame/spacetagram/README.md

 ## Known Issues

-The like button is a checkbox thus not being saved or persisted in localstorage
+The like button is a checkbox thus not being saved or persisted in local storage.